Lynkzhang/OpenCV-small-utils/README.md

 # RGBsplit
-split a set of pictures to 3 channels
+This split a set of pictures into 3 channels

+These pictures' extension name should be jpg(or you need to modify the script)